Cost of Setting-up a Private AI for COBOL Modernization

 Using pre trained AI models

-Organizations evaluating private AI modernization often assume they will not train their own models.
+Organizations will be looking to use Organizations evaluating private AI modernization will not train their own models.
 Instead they expect to run a pre trained coding model privately and apply it to COBOL analysis and Java generation tasks.
+Examples include models such as Anthropic Claude; see our comparison Read our evaluation of use of Claude Code vs SoftwareMining for a discussion of how LLM based modernization approaches differ from deterministic COBOL translation.

 The key issue is therefore not only whether the model can generate code, but whether the complete modernization workflow around that model is reliable, maintainable, and suitable for enterprise scale systems.